 - If the new venue costs more than the original, you'll need to decide: increase the budget?
 Trim the guest list?
 Any other extras (fancy linens, chair covers, etc.) that you could cut out?

 - If the new venue is considerably farther away from the original, certain vendors (photographer, DJ, florist, cake, etc.) might charge more for the longer drive time.
 Get in touch with them ASAP to find out.

 - Out-of-town guests who booked hotel rooms near the original venue might need to revise their own plans.

 - If you already had invitations printed and mailed, now you have to pay for another mailing, to notify everyone of the new location.

 That's assuming you find a venue that's available on the same date you originally booked.
 If you're forced to pick a new date, get ready for more headaches and costs:

-- Any retainers, deposits or down payments you've made with the rest of your vendors are usually attached to a specific date, and are therefore non-refundable in the event you need to reschedule your wedding.
+- Retainers, deposits or down payments with many wedding vendors are usually attached to a specific date, and those payments often aren't transferable to other dates.
+Review your contracts carefully.

 - If any of your vendors are already booked elsewhere for your new date, you'll need to replace them as well.